Openhab-Nodes/website/content/en/developer/frontend_apps.md

 A user can create and switch between multiple dashboards.
 Those boards are stored on the openHAB X system via the *User-Inferface-Storage IO Service*.

 The *Tiles* that a Dashboard consists of are [custom web components](https://developers.google.com/web/fundamentals/web-components/customelements).
 A custom component is used like any other html tag.
-The tag for a Switch Thing Channel looks like this for example:
+The tag for a Switch Thing property looks like this for example:

 {{< highlight html >}}
 <dashboard-thing-switch></dashboard-thing-switch>
 {{< /highlight >}}

-The app will place those components dynamically whenever it wants to render a dashboard with its Things and Thing Channels.
+The app will place those components dynamically whenever it wants to render a dashboard with its Things and Thing Properties.
 This is explained in a later section.
-The Dashboard comes with *Tiles* for all common Thing and Thing Channel types.
+The Dashboard comes with *Tiles* for all common Thing and Thing property types.

 You only need `npm` installed to get started.
 If you want to &hellip;